nickchase/k0s/docs/k0sctl-install.md

 ## Prerequisites

-You can execute k0sctl on any system that meets the [k0s System Requirements](system-requirements.md) and the Go language.
+You can execute k0sctl on any system that meets the [k0s System Requirements](system-requirements.md) and has the Go language installed.

 ## Install k0s